-You or your rep might decide to contact the NEU for further advice.
+- You or your rep might decide to contact the NEU for further advice.
 The union will be able to advise what steps you should take.
 You may be advised to lodge a formal grievance or to lodge a collective grievance with your colleagues.
 This may resolve the issue.
 In rare cases you may be advised to take the matter to an employment tribunal.
-The objective in all cases will be to stop any discrimination and allow you to continue working in a professional environment free from discrimination.

 What if the discrimination or harassment has made me ill?

 - Keep a record of how you believe discriminatory treatment or harassment has affected your health, eg your symptoms and any absences from work.
 You are advised to see your GP and to let your employer know in writing that the treatment at work is affecting your health.
 The union can help you write this letter.

 - If you believe that the stress of discrimination or harassment at work has led to depression, an anxiety disorder or psychosis, you may be suffering from a recognised psychiatric illness.
 If so, you should seek immediate advice from the union and from your GP.

 What if the employer treats me worse after I have raised the issue?

 - Your employer must not subject you to detrimental treatment in retaliation or as punishment for raising a complaint of discrimination.
 Such treatment is called 'victimisation' and is prohibited by the Equality Act.